 Download NOAA Education Strategic Plan

 Center Recruitment Operation Procedure

 America COMPETES Act directed NOAA to create a 20-year NOAA Education Strategic Plan which included developing a diverse workforce for the United States.
-NOAA CREST helps NOAA achieve its mission of preparing a diverse STEM workforce that can understand, and engage in NOAA sciences to address environmental problems.
-CREST will develop several enhanced aspects of and expand its unique and holistic education and training framework to support NOAA’s education goals, which are designed to yield a diverse workforce in NOAA STEM and social science fields.
+NOAA CESSRST helps NOAA achieve its mission of preparing a diverse STEM workforce that can understand, and engage in NOAA sciences to address environmental problems.
+CESSRST will develop several enhanced aspects of and expand its unique and holistic education and training framework to support NOAA’s education goals, which are designed to yield a diverse workforce in NOAA STEM and social science fields.
 The framework includes four foundational activities that will be implemented Center-wide.
 Successful development of a workforce capable of satisfying NOAA’s future workforce needs begins with a strong recruitment and retention program.

 Technical or academic competencies in (1) Remote Sensing; (2) Socio-economics Drivers and Impacts of Earth System and Environmental Science; (3) Environmental Modeling and Algorithm Development; and (4) Data Analysis and Visualization will drive the core academic curriculum for students across all disciplinary majors and campuses.
 These competencies are well aligned with NOAA’s needs.

-CREST students will also gain job-relevant experiences through experiential learning activities in university research laboratories, and NOAA laboratories and facilities with a NOAA mentor.
+CESSRST students will also gain job-relevant experiences through experiential learning activities in university research laboratories, and NOAA laboratories and facilities with a NOAA mentor.
 The NOAA mentor will collaborate with the student’s institutional mentor to assure the NOAA mission-relevance of each student’s project.

 CREST Professional Advancement and Career Engagement (PACE)